 Think carefully about the location.
-Often a property is cheaper because it is further out, so take the time to consider if it’s close enough to campus, the shops and transport links you need.
+Often a property is cheaper because it is further out, so take the time to consider if it’s close enough to campus or your place or work, the shops and any necessary transport links you're likely to need.

 Is there enough storage for you and your housemates’ needs?